rbpollock/labboNetwork/docs/interfaces/itokenlocking.md

 ### ▸ `obligateStake(address _user, uint256 _amount, address _token)`

 Obligate the user some amount of tokens as a stake.
-Can only be called by a colony or colonyNetwork.
+Can only be called by a colony or labboNetwork.

 **Parameters**